Carrie Newcomer: Awards and recognitions

-In 2008 Boston's WUMB radio station, included her on their list of the Top Most Influential Artists of the past 25 years.
+In 2008, Boston's WUMB radio station, included her on their list of the Top Most Influential Artists of the past 25 years.

 In 2010 Chicago's WBEZ radio and The Chicago Tribune included her on their list of Top 50 folk artists of the last 50 years.

-In 2007, her album The Geography of Light received the Artist of the Year and Album of the Year awards from Folk Wax Magazine.
-In 2003 her Album "The Gathering of Spirits" also received the Artist of the Year and Album of the Year awards from Folk Wax Magazine.
-That year she wrote the national theme song for the YMCA and collaborated with Scott Russell Sanders and folk songwriters Krista Detor, Tim Grimm, Michael White and Tom Roznoski on an album and theatrical production entitled Wilderness Plots.
+In 2007, her album The Geography of Light won Album of the Year and she won Artist of the Year from Folk Wax Magazine.
+In 2003, The Gathering of Spirits received the Artist of the Year and Album of the Year awards from Folk Wax Magazine.
+That year she wrote the national theme song for the YMCA and collaborated with Scott Russell Sanders and folk songwriters Krista Detor, Tim Grimm, Michael White, and Tom Roznoski on an album and theatrical production entitled Wilderness Plots.
 The author, cast members and director of Wilderness Plots were honored by the Indiana House of Representatives and Senate in a joint resolution which described it as "a musical tribute to the early pioneer settlement of the Midwest and embodies the rich history and artistic excellence of the State of Indiana."
 Wilderness Plots received a 2012 CINE award for the professional telecast non-fiction division.